 Describes the properties, characteristics, procedures and uses of cement, aggregates, and other materials that, when mixed together, form different types of concrete.
 Covers procedures for estimating concrete volume and testing freshly mixed concrete, different types of reinforcing materials.
 Prepares students for working in and around excavations, preparing building foundations, capacities of soils; procedures used in shoring, sloping, and shielding trenches and excavations; trenching safety requirements, recognition of unsafe conditions; and mitigation of groundwater and rock when excavating foundations.
-Prerequisites: OEBT 101, 102, 103, 114, 115 and 116.
-Corequisite: OEBT 216.
+Prerequisite(s): BCT 101, 102, 103, 114, 115 & 116.
+Corequisite(s): BCT 216.